photoprism/photoprism-docs/docs/developer-guide/setup.md

 ./photoprism start
 ```

 You can see a list of all `make` targets in our [Makefile](https://github.com/photoprism/photoprism/blob/develop/Makefile).
-For example, `make test` will run teht tests and `make install` will build a `photoprism` production binary without debug information and install it in the user's directory including all assets.
+For example, `make test` will run the tests and `make install` will build a `photoprism` production binary without debug information and install it in the user's directory including all assets.

 **Step 4:** Build the frontend in watch mode: